ihuston/blog/content/post/pairing-on-data-science.md

 title: Pairing for Data Scientists
 ---

 He ya!
 Happy 2016!!
-I am two months old now at Pivotal Labs Data Science Team at London and the journey so far has been nothing but exciting.
+It's now two months since I started working on the Pivotal Labs Data Science Team in London and the journey so far has been nothing but exciting.
 I have been introduced to new working methodologies to make data science (DS) agile.
 For those thinking that there goes another vague buzzword...

+[XXXX Broad message about pairing XXXX]
+We've found that pairing works well with data science, and I wanted to share some of my experiences and tips for getting started with pair data science.

-To me, data science is essentially getting to know your own venture; knowing it better by delving deeper into all the information you have or can have, discovering its nitty-gritty and using this valuable piece to influence your future affluently.
+To me, data science is essentially getting to know your own venture; knowing it better by delving deeper into all the information you have or can have, discovering its nitty-gritty and using this valuable information to influence your future affluently.
 Others might be inquisitive about how Data Science and agile are being used together.
 I was too when I first interacted with the DS EMEA team in London.

 ## Data Science the _Agile_ way
 Data Science can be fairly broad and exploratory.
 In such an environment, an agile way can help to iterate and speed up process and help us to not get lost in the vast problem search space.
 The DS team at Pivotal recently became a part of Pivotal Labs and we have been trying to adopt the Labs culture and techniques from which data science could benefit.

-We are integrating classic labs techniques like having daily stand-ups, regular retro, pivotal tracker, pair programming, continuous integration and test-driven development in our day-to-day work.
+Pivotal Labs practices a form of Extreme Programming (XP) which includes daily stand-ups, regular retrospectives, pair programming, continuous integration and test-driven development in our day-to-day work.
+On the data science team we're starting to adopt some of these practices ourselves.
 I won’t say everything has fallen into place yet; we are still exploring how (or to what level) these techniques fit the data science world.
 This time, I’ll discuss my experience with Pair Programming in data science so far.

 ## Pair Programming
 {{< responsive-figure src="/images/pairing_ds_logo.png" class="right small" >}}
 Hmmmm… Pair Programming is exactly what it sounds.
 If you ever get a chance to visit the Labs office you will see two developers sharing a big desk space and working on two mirrored screens simultaneously.
 Sounds interesting and a bit challenging….
 Honestly when I first saw this alien style of programming I had concerns about how productive it could be in a DS environment.
-Yes we have to code as data scientist!
+Yes we have to code as data scientists!
 For those who didn’t know, DS involves programming right from the initial feature creation and exploratory phase to model development and its operationalization.

 ### Few Handy Tips
 * Pairing is energy intensive and will be exhausting.
 Take frequent breaks.